yuanli22/RCUDA/README.md

 # RCUDA

-This is an R GPU computing package built by Nvidia's CUDA framework, it consists of wrappers of Nvidia's CUBLAS CURAND libraries and self-define CUDA functions.
-By defining gpu objective in R environment, we want to provide a high performance GPU solution of linear algebra which enables user to keep as much work on GPU side as possible that avoids unnecessary memory operation between CPU and GPU.
+This is an R GPU computing package via NVIDIA CUDA framework.
+It consists of wrappers of cuBLAS cuRAND libraries and self-defined CUDA functions.
+By defining gpu objective in R environment, we want to provide a high performance GPU solution of linear algebra.
+Our package enables user to keep as much work on GPU side as possible that avoids unnecessary memory operation between CPU and GPU.

 ## Getting Started